EjayGit/README-Template/README.md

 ### Built With

-The project is supported by XAMPP for its php interpreter.
+The project is supported by XAMPP for its php interpreter and database function.

 [![php][php.com]][php-url]